-Seahawks roster projection: One last guess at how the team’s 53-man roster will shake out before cutdown day
+Analysis: One final Seahawks 53-man roster projection before cutdown day

 Cut: Paxton Lynch, J.T.
 Barrett.

-Comment: Smith solidified things Thursday, assuming the knee injury that sidelined him late in the second quarter isn’t significant.
+Comment: Smith solidified things with his performance against the Raiders Thursday and the Seahawks waived Lynch on Friday.
 The Seahawks would probably like to keep Lynch on the practice squad if he goes unclaimed.

 RUNNING BACKS